s3midetnov/s3midetnov/README.md

 - 👋 Hi, I’m @s3midetnov (Artem Semidetnov)

--Right now I'm interested in mathematics, functional programming (learning Haskell, OCaml) and machine learning.
+- I'm interested in mathematics (low-dimensional topology, ergodic theory, group theory, homotopy theory).
+Also learning about HoTT and working on Arend project.

 -You can text me to artemsemidetnov@gmail.com